caniuse-js/caniuse-js/README.md

 </p>

 <h4 align="center">
-  Check your JavaScript + browser support matrix against the
-  <a href='http://caniuse.com'>Can I Use</a>
+  Check your JavaScript against the <a href='http://caniuse.com'>Can I Use</a> database
-  database
 </h4>

 ***